 For decades WPI has worked with corporations to develop graduate and undergraduate programs to improve the skills of their employees.
-WPI can offer custom programs on-site, as well as through our distance learning network.
+WPI can offer custom programs on-site, as well as online.

 Companies work with one of our experienced staff to develop programs that meet their needs.